 The eclipse’s path of totality, where the moon completely covers the sun and projects a ring of the sun’s gaseous atmosphere, is about 70 miles wide and cuts straight across the US.
 All of America will be able to witness a partial eclipse, and most of America is within a day’s drive of the path of totality, where the real spectacle is taking place.
 Because of the proximity, many Americans and people from around the globe will be traveling to all parts of the country, mainly to places along the path of totality to get the best view.

-Thanks to Yelp’s data science team, we were able to see which towns along this path have seen a sharp rise in search volume on Yelp.
+Thanks to Yelp’s Data Lab, we were able to see which towns along this path have seen a sharp rise in search volume on Yelp.
 The increase in searches reveals both curiosity and potentially more tourism than usual.
 Local businesses in these areas may be more crowded during the weekend before and day of the eclipse.
 Of these cities, Madras, Oregon has seen the sharpest increase in Yelp searches, followed by Casper, Wyoming: Idaho Falls, Idaho; and Clayton, Georgia.

 Yelp’s community team put together bookmark collections for several towns in the path of totality.
 If you’re making the trip, these local businesses will help you have the most memorable eclipse experience possible.